Brennall/HFH-SRD/Chapter03.md

 ### Alchemist (250gp/month): Alchemists are valuable specialists because they dedicate their expertise to creating potions and other concoctions.
 They may work as assistants to mages to help them create potions.
 They may also research new potions as if they were 5th level mages, but at twice the base time and cost.
 See Magic Research in Chapter 7.

 Animal Trainer (25gp to 250gp/month): Characters wishing to ride hippogriffs or employ carnivorous apes as guards will need the assistance of an animal trainer.
-The lowest cost above is for a standard animal trainer, able to train one type of “normal” animal such as warhorses; those able to train more than one sort of animal, or to train monsters such as hippogriffs, are more expensive to hire.
+The lowest cost above is for a standard animal trainer, able to train one type of "normal" animal such as warhorses; those able to train more than one sort of animal, or to train monsters such as hippogriffs, are more expensive to hire.
 The Judge decides how long an animal must be trained, based on the nature of the training.
 It will take a minimum of 1 month to tame a wild animal.
 Likewise it takes a minimum of one month to teach an already tame animal one behavior.
 After the first month, an animal has become accustomed to a trainer and can be taught additional behaviors at half the time per behavior.
 If training is interrupted, all time already spent on that particular behavior is lost.

 If an animal is being tamed and the time is interrupted, the animal will rebel and cannot ever be tamed.
 In some cases, animal training may take years, a fact that adventurers may find inconvenient as well as expensive.
 A single animal trainer can train and manage no more than 6 animals at a time.
 Once an animal is fully trained and put into service the animal trainer won't be needed to handle it any longer.